 So how much time have we got?
 8 years?
 26 years?

 The time to act on reducing carbon in our atmosphere is now.
-Georges River Land Trust has – for 30+ years – conserved land, and will continue to conserve land with an eye to preserving habitat, staving off salt marsh intrusion, and protecting water resources.
+Georges River Land Trust has – for 30+ years – conserved land, and will continue to provide natural climate solutions by conserving land with an eye to preserving habitat, storing and sequestering carbon, staving off salt marsh intrusion, and protecting water resources.
 Join us today to help bring climate education and mobilization to the fore.